-What are See Results Boxes in SEO?
+What are See Results About Boxes (See Results About Carousels) in SEO?

-Simple Definition of See Results About Box
+Simple Definition of See Results About Box (See Results About Carousels)

 Google displays anything from one to three suggested entities in the See Results About Box, located on the right hand side of the Google SERP on Desktop.
 The entities (people, organisations, things, places) displayed here are incredibly similar or identical in name to the user’s original search query (as shown in the screenshots below).